 Consumer interactions lie at the heart of successful CPG marketing today.
 Consumers want to engage with your brand in a personalized give and take between buyer and product.
 This type of conversational marketing should be fast and relevant, but it should still have a basic plan to guide these interactions.
 Here’s how conversational marketing can engage your target audience across Facebook Messenger, WhatsApp, iMessage, or other interactive social sites.

 Your customers are in search of an authentic connection to the brands they purchase.
 We know they want personalized experiences and seek out the brands that comply with this need to connect.
 Leveraging conversational tools like Facebook Messenger can help brands quickly gather consumer insights to create more sales or product enhancements that build brand loyalty.
 Social media messaging platforms have a number of benefits for CPG marketing, but there are also some best practices to consider:

-Messaging platforms have caught on to the art of conversational marketing and are constantly rolling out new tools to help organizations achieve these interactions.
+Messaging platforms have caught on to the art of conversational marketing and are constantly rolling out new tools to help organizations achieve these interactions and there are plenty of digital marketing agencies that can help.
 From built-in chatbots to payment options, WeChat, Facebook, and other social messaging platforms are working to help CPG marketing teams reach their goals.